1391819/notebooks-ml/README.md

 **> deep-learning**

-- _ArtGAN_: A Generative Adversarial Network for the generation of new art portraits
+- _ArtGAN_: A Generative Adversarial Network for the generation of new synthetic art

 </div>